-The two HCW that were repatriated to the United States were both assessed and determined to have had high-risk exposures.
-In the first case, the needle stick pierced both outer and inner gloves and made brief skin contact.
+Two HCW repatriated to the United States were determined to have had significant exposures.
+In the first case, the needle pierced both outer and inner gloves and made brief skin contact.
 No bleeding was noted.
-The HCP was then treated with a mixture of two siRNAs for 5 days (TKM-Ebola, Tekmira now Arbutusbio, Burnaby, British Columbia) as PEP, and never developed symptoms or seroconverted.
-The second HCP experienced a needle stick with a freshly used needle that punctured two layers of gloves and caused bleeding of the left thumb (27).
-The wound was washed 10 minutes after the injury (due to doffing of personal protective equipment) with 0.05% chlorine, followed by soap and water and 2% chlorhexidine.
-43 hours after the injury the patient was given the rVSVΔG-ZEBOV (1x108 PFU) by IM injection.
-The healthcare worker developed malaise, nausea, and a fever to 38.9° C 12 hours after vaccination.
-Given that these symptoms could not be distinguished from active EVD, he was transferred to a biocontainment unit.
-The clinical course post vaccination was notable for the onset of severe myalgia, chills, malaise, and headache and lymphophenia (15 hours post vaccination) on laboratory testing.
-In addition to these signs and symptoms mild thrombocytopenia developed on day 2.
+The HCP was treated with an siRNA preparation (TKM-Ebola, Tekmira now Arbutusbio, Burnaby, British Columbia) for 5 days as PEP, and did not develop symptoms nor seroconvert.
+The second HCP experienced a clean needle stick that punctured two layers of potentially contaminated gloves and caused bleeding of the left thumb (27).
+43 hours after the injury the patient was administered the rVSV-ZEBOV vaccine (1x108 PFU).
+The healthcare worker developed malaise, nausea, and a fever to 38.9° C 12 hours after vaccination..
 Symptoms resolved between days 3-5.
-RT-PCR testing was positive for VSV nucleoprotein and EBOV GP (included in the vaccine), but remained negative for EBOV nucleoprotein and VP 40.
-The patient was discharged from the biocontainment unit on day 9 post vaccination and continued his 21-day isolation period at home with follow up.
+RT-PCR testing was positive for VSV nucleoprotein and EBOV GP (included in the vaccine), but remained negative for EBOV nucleoprotein and VP 40, demonstrating no evidence of EBOV infection.
+A very similar case was also described from Belgium (25).
+Recently, 20 HCW in the UK received the rVSV-ZEBOV vaccine as PEP, following a low to intermediate risk exposure with a patient who presented a relapse of EVD.
+None developed EVD, but it is possible that none were actually exposed to virus.

-Another HCP was medically evacuated to Belgium after a needle stick injury involving a non-used needle piercing both pairs of potentially contaminated gloves and occurred in the high-risk area of an Ebola treatment unit.
-The healthcare worker was given a single dose of 108 PFU of rVSVΔG-ZEBOV vaccine 2 days after exposure and experienced fever within the first 2 days after injection.
-An RT-PCR targeting the GP gene was positive for 5 days after vaccination, while an RT-PCR targeting the polymerase gene remained negative up to the last test on day 17(25).